mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

 also the <a href="http://playground.tensorflow.org/" target="_blank">TensorFlow Playground</a>.

-*  But this on-line portion is partly to allow everyone enough time to get the ~1.3Gb VirtualBox "appliance" created for the event installed on their laptops.
-Having a laptop with VirtualBox pre-installed is a requirement for this workshop.
-But the plus-side is that when the VirtualBox image is running, no further fiddling with Python, etc is required.
+*  But this on-line portion is partly to allow everyone enough time to get the ~1.3Gb VirtualBox "appliance" created for the event installed on their laptops ( having a laptop with VirtualBox pre-installed is a requirement for this workshop - but the plus-side is that when the VirtualBox image is running, no further fiddling with Python, etc is required ).

 *  Once everyone is up-to-speed tools-wise, the workshop progresses through a series of
 ```Jupyter``` (fka ```iPython```) notebooks, ranging from Theano basics, through MNIST, to ImageNet networks